richemslie/galvanise_zero/readme.md

 to bad selection of moves for training, so its 3rd time lucky I hope.
 This time the entire process is 95% automated, and distributed - with little to none hand holding.
 After 24 hours of training using 1 gpu and 6 cores, 25 generations was complete.
 That is 155k samples (50k were provided from random rollouts - see below) to train the network on.
-I pitched the trained network against Gurgeh - which is a very fast MCTS player (which is doing 1.2 million tree playouts per move).
+I pitting the trained network against Gurgeh - which is a very fast MCTS player (which is doing 1.2 million tree playouts per move).
 The matches gave the players 15 seconds thinking time per move.
 The network based PUCT player (which was set at 800 iterations) is only using a 1-3 second of.
 It wins quite comfortable: